Elements of Assault

 - An imminent physical gesture signifying a threat

 Therefore, a person who intends to cause apprehension of imminent harm and succeeds in doing so has committed the tort of assault, which also is a crime.
 When determining whether you have a viable cause of action for assault, it's important to fully understand the elements of assault.

 Words, without an act, cannot constitute an assault.
 For example, no assault has occurred where a person waves his arms at another and shouts, "I'm going to shoot you!" where no gun is visible or apparent.
 However, if the threatening words are accompanied by some action that indicates the perpetrator has the ability to carry out a threat, an assault has occurred.

 It is an assault where a person threatens to shoot another while pointing a gun, even where the victim later learns that the gun was not loaded or even real.
-Moreover, pointing a gun without an accompanying verbal threat is still an assault, assuming the victim saw the gun.
+Moreover, pointing a gun without an accompanying verbal threat may still be an assault, assuming the victim saw the gun.

 Intent to Cause Apprehension